Orinks/ByteShift-Media-Converter/README.md

 ## Acknowledgments

 - FFmpeg for media conversion capabilities
-- Python tkinter for the GUI framework
+- wxPython for the accessible GUI framework